zhenjia2017/FAITH/README.md

 Description
 ------
-This repository contains the code, benchmark and data for our WWW'24 full paper "Faithful Temporal Question Answering over Heterogeneous Sources".
-In this paper, we present FAITH, for faithfully answering temporal questions with tangible evidence.
+This code is for the FAITH method proposed in our WWW'24 full paper "Faithful Temporal Question Answering over Heterogeneous Sources".

+Please visit the following repo [LINK](https://github.com/zhenjia2017/TIQ) to access the code for the TIQ benchmark construction.

 <div style="text-align: center;"><img src="faith-overview-figure.png"  alt="overview" width=80%  /></div>